What is Estate Planning?

-Trusts: The flexibility of trusts make them an appealing estate planning tool.
-A trust can eliminate the need to appoint a guardian for your estate should you become incapacitated ( a general durable power of attorney will also eliminate the need for a guardianship).
-A trust will also allow you to control and manage your property while you are alive and distribute your assets to your beneficiaries without the need for a probate proceeding.
+The flexibility of trusts make them an appealing estate planning tool.
+A trust can eliminate the need to appoint a conservator for your estate should you become incapacitated and eliminate the need for probate at your passing.

-Advance health care directives: A health care directive allows you to designate an agent to make medical decisions for you in case you are unable to make decisions for yourself.
+A healthcare directive allows you to designate an agent to make medical decisions for you in case you cannot speak with a doctor yourself.